A Budget-Adaptive Allocation Rule for Optimal Computing Budget Allocation: Problem formulation

 After the simulation budget $T$ is depleted, the observed best design $\hat{b}$ (with the smallest sample mean) is selected.
 The event of correct selection occurs when the selected design, design $\hat{b}$, is the real best design, design $b$.
 Thus, we define the probability of correct selection (PCS) as

-The problem of interest is to determine $w = (w_1,w_2,\dots,w_k)$, such that by the time the simulation budget is exhausted and we select the observed best design, the PCS is maximized.
-Following the OCBA paradigm, we model the budget allocation problem as follows:
+The problem of interest is to determine $N_1,N_2,\dots,N_k$, such that by the time the simulation budget is exhausted and we select the observed best design, PCS is maximized.
+We model the budget allocation problem as follows: